nemoo/democratizer/README.md

 3. Install dependencies: `npm install`

-4. Run `webpack --watch` for automatic recompilation on file change of the client app.
+4. Run `webpack --watch` for automatic recompilation of the client app.

-5. Run `activator ~run` for automatic recompilation on file change of the server app.
+5. Run `activator ~run` for automatic recompilation of the server app.
 If you want to use the activator gui, run `activator ui` for Linux and Mac or activator.bat for Windows.

 Done: [http://localhost:9000/](http://localhost:9000/)